ChordPro/chordpro/docs/content/ChordPro-Fonts.md

 override the system behaviour for precise control over the fonts being used.

-In the config file in section `"pdf"` there is a section `"fontconfig"` that can be used to map family names to real font files.
+In the config file in section `pdf` there is a section `fontconfig` that can be used to map family names to real font files.
 For example:

     fontconfig {
         serif {